 A family run organic farm

-Mount Briscoe has been farmed to organic standards since 1998, licenced by The Irish Organic Farmers & Growers Association (IOFGA).
+Mount Briscoe has been farmed to organic standards since 1998, licenced by The Irish Organic Association (IOA).
 The ancient flower-rich pastures are grazed by cattle to maintain their diversity.
 Our arable land also supports a rich variety of birds and mammals.

 We run a beef suckler herd and produce Hereford weanlings off a grass fed system.
 Mount Briscoe’s seventh generation farmer Margaret has embraced farming with the same ethos and principles laid down by previous generations.